-We reduce the weighted average outcome of Aareal's assigned Financial Profile factor score by one notch to an assigned BCA of baa3.
+We reduce the weighted average outcome of Aareal's assigned Financial Profile factor score by one notch.
 This adjustment reflects Aareal's low revenue and negligible income diversification outside of the commercial mortgage-lending businesses.

 Business diversification is an important gauge of a bank's sensitivity to stress in a single business line.
 It is related to earnings stability in the sense that earnings diversification across distinct and relatively uncorrelated lines of business increases the reliability of a bank's earnings streams and its potential to absorb shocks affecting a business line.